 The WileyPLUS homework assignments are an integral part of the learning process in this course and are intended to supplement the lectures, chapter readings, and assigned practice problems.
-All students must register with WileyPLUS at https://www.wileyplus.com/go/login to qualify for the homework assignment marks.
-New users will create an account using their UWO email address; returning users can log in using their existing account.
-Refer to the OWL course site for further details on registering for a WileyPLUS account.
+The deadline for each homework assignment is available in WileyPLUS and on the OWL course site.